-Now scientists at MIT, Princeton University, and Cambridge University have found that the early universe, and the very first galaxies, would have looked very different depending on the nature of dark matter.
+In 2019 scientists at MIT, Princeton University, and Cambridge University found that the early universe, and the very first galaxies, would have looked very different depending on the nature of dark matter.
 For the first time, the team has simulated what early galaxy formation would have looked like if dark matter were “fuzzy,” rather than cold or warm.

-The image at top of page shows simulations of how galaxies form in cold, warm and fuzzy (left to right) dark matter scenarios.
-(Universities of Princeton, Sussex, Cambridge)
+The image below shows simulations of how galaxies form in cold, warm and fuzzy (left to right) dark matter scenarios.
+(Universities of Princeton, Sussex, Cambridge).

 In their simulations, the researchers found that if dark matter is cold, then galaxies in the early universe would have formed in nearly spherical halos.
 But if the nature of dark matter is fuzzy or warm, the early universe would have looked very different, with galaxies forming first in extended, tail-like filaments.
 In a fuzzy universe, these filaments would have appeared striated, like star-lit strings on a harp.

-As new telescopes come online, with the ability to see further back into the early universe, scientists may be able to deduce, from the pattern of galaxy formation, whether the nature of dark matter, which today makes up nearly 85 percent of the matter in the universe, is fuzzy as opposed to cold or warm.
+Dark matter accounts for 85% of the matter in the universe.
+As new telescopes such as JWST come online, with the ability to see further back into the early universe, scientists may be able to deduce whether the nature of dark matter is fuzzy as opposed to cold or warm.